apbd/Flipper2D/README.md

-# Flipper2D
+# Flipper2D V.1.0.2
-Multiplayer Versus Game
+Flipper2D is a Multiplayer Versus Game in which two players fight inside one combined pinball machine.

-V.1.0.1 (Not finished)
+Whoever gets more balls past the opponents flippers wins.

-Zip file contains the build version.
+To play, download the zip file that contains the build version. <br>

+### Features:
+Main menu <br>
+Settings <br>
+Computer opponent <br>
+Local multiplayer <br>
+Powerups <br>

+### Features to be added: <br>
+Online multiplayer, <br>
+Profiles,  <br>
+Better graphics,  <br>
+More arenas, powerups and settings<br>